metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## 49ers @ Bears

-I've barely watched any tape on this game, but Trey Lance's stat line in the first half is absolutely ugly.
+I've barely watched any tape on this game, but Trey Lance's passing stat line in the first half is absolutely ugly.
 Kyle Shanahan is going to have a long season, the poor thing.

+Trey Lance with a backbreaking interception in the fourth quarter.
+Literally just stared the receiver down.
+Lovely.

 ***